Gratitude and Wonder

 Gratitude does not envy or compare.
 Gratitude is not dependent on what you have.
 It depends on your heart.
 You can even find gratitude for your measure of sorrows, the hand you’ve been dealt.
 There is mystery surrounding even your difficulties and suffering.
 Sometimes it’s through the hardest things that your heart learns its most important lessons.

 As gratitude grows it gives rise to joy.
-We experience the courage to rejoice in our own good fortune and in the good fortune of others.
+We experience the courage to rejoice in our own blessings and in the good fortune of others.
 In joy, we are not afraid of pleasure.
-We do not mistakenly believe it is disloyal to the suffering of the world to honor the happiness we have been given.
+We do not mistakenly believe it is disloyal to the suffering of the world to honor the measure of happiness we have been given.
 Joy gladdens the heart.
 We can be joyful for people we love, for moments of goodness, for sunlight and trees, and for the very breath within our lungs.
 Like an innocent child, we can rejoice in life itself, in being alive.

 Encounter every new moment with wonder and gratitude, and you’ll experience that it’s never too late to open your mind and your heart.
 As Bob Dylan sings, “He not busy being born is busy dying.”
-Live fully and freely.
+Give birth to a grateful spirit and you will discover how to live fully and freely.

 Practice: Meditation on Gratitude and Joy